charlievillacr/jsbooks/1JavaScriptBeginner.md

 ## Numbers

-Unlike most of the ohter programming laguage, JavaScript does not have a concept of integer, float, etc. Instead, it just has a single concept of numbers which may or may not contain decimals.
+Unlike most of the other programming laguage, JavaScript does not have a concept of integer, float, etc. Instead, it just has a single concept of numbers which may or may not contain decimals.

 ```
 var x = 74.00;      // Decimals